zcutlip/broken_abandoned/part_9/README.md

 You may wish to simply test with a <4MB blob of random data to avoid crashing ``upnpd``.

-Alternatively, you can try using the kernel and filesystem from a stock firmware, but an image over 4MB will result in a crash due to a bug in ``upnpd``.
+Alternatively, you can try using an actual kernel and filesystem, but an image over 4MB will result in a crash due to a bug in ``upnpd``.

 #####Note: This program does not generate a working firmware image.
 It is for debugging and analyzing as described in the Broken, Abandoned series.